 - Have a good understanding of common canine orthopaedic conditions.

 - Be able to undertake a thorough osteopathic case history – to include physical, emotional and environmental factors – utilising concepts such as the osteopathic sieve.

-- Undertake a thorough, effective and appropriate assessment of the canine patient – actively and passively.
-This must include ALL joints of the animal and their musculature in a calm, rhythmical and therapeutic manner.
+- Undertake a thorough, effective and appropriate assessment of the canine patient – active and passive.
+The MSK assessment must include ALL axial and appendicular joints of the dog and their musculature, in a calm, rhythmical and therapeutic manner.

 - Consider a logical list of differential hypotheses – based on your assessment and clinical findings;

 - Request appropriate tests by a vet if required.